 Bicycles must be parked in the bike rack.
 The security of bicycles is the responsibility of the owners and should be locked up.
-Electric scooters, segways, hoverboards, and any type of powered transportation are prohibited on school grounds.
 Students wishing to ride skateboards to school must make arrangements with a principal in advance.
 Scooters should not be ridden in the presence of cars or buses at dismissal times and will be required to be walked off of school property.